MUG: Pseudo Labeling Augmented Audio-Visual Mamba Network for Audio-Visual Video Parsing: Our Approach

-For each segment, we generate two feature vectors by global maximum pooling and global average pooling.
-After the feature vectors are fed into a shared fully connected layer, we can obtain the final attention weight vector $W^m_t$:
+For each segment, two feature vectors are generated by global maximum pooling and global average pooling.
+These feature vectors are fed into a shared fully connected layer, resulting in the final attention weight vector $W^m_t$: